Monument toMaria Clementina Sobieska (1739-42) by Filippo Barigioni & Pietro Bracci

 The monument to Maria Sobieska was designed by Filippo Barigoni (1690-1753) with sculptures by Pietro Bracci (1700-73).

-Maria Clementina Sobieska (1702-35) was the third and final woman to be honoured with a monument in the basilica.
+Maria Clementina Sobieska (1702-35) was the third and final woman to be honoured with a monument in St Peter's Basilica.
 She was married to James Francis Edward Stuart, Prince of Wales, the son of James II of England, who was deposed in the Glorious Revolution of 1688.
 Maria was the granddaughter of Jan III Sobieski of Poland, the king who had driven the Turks from the gates of Vienna in 1683.

 Her portrait is held up by a personification of Charity, who raises a flaming heart with the other hand.
 At the base of the monument are two putti, one bearing a golden sceptre, the other a gold crown.
 At their feet is a wreath bearing the date of Maria's early death.